koestler/go-iotdevice/README.md

       Retain: false                                        # optional, default false, the mqtt retain flag for telemetry messages
       Qos: 1                                               # optional, default 1, what quality-of-service level shall be used
       Devices:                                             # optional, default all, a list of devices to match
-        bmv0:                                              # use device identifiers of the VictronDevices, ModbusDevices etc. sections
+        bmv0:                                              # use device identifiers of the VictronDevices, ModbusDevices, etc. sections
           Filter:                                          # optional, default include all, defines which registers are show in the view,
             # The rules are applied in order beginning with IncludeRegisters (highest priority) and ending with DefaultInclude (lowest priority).
             IncludeRegisters:                              # optional, default empty, if a register is on this list, it is returned